Mills County, Texas: History

-The earliest communities in pre-Mills County were Center City and Hanna Valley, both organized in 1854.
-One source identifies the David Morris, Sr., and Dick Jenkins families as the first pioneers in the area, who settled south of present-day Center City in 1852.
+The earliest communities in were Center City and Hanna Valley, both organized in 1854.
+One source identifies the David Morris Sr., and Dick Jenkins families as the first pioneers in the area, who settled south of present-day Center City in 1852.
 Killed by the natives, Dick Jenkins is thought to be the first person buried in what was to become Mills County.

 Williams Ranch, established in 1855 in Brown County, was the first community that developed into a large, dynamic town after establishing trade with Mexico and serving as a major center for cattle business, capitalizing on its location near the Western Cattle Trail.
 The town served as the "headquarters" of the West Texas frontier and was expected to serve as the county seat.
-A telegraph line passed through Williams Ranch, connecting Austin and Concho (San Angelo), and was thought to be the longest line in the United States.
+Old Fort Phantom Hill Road, the only military route that crossed Mills County, passed through Williams Ranch, connecting Austin and Fort Phantom Hill, located north of Abilene.
+In 1876, a telegraph line was built along the road, later to be known as the "Wire Road".
+The Florida Hotel (locally referred to as the Hutch Hotel) at Williams Ranch hosted a telegraph office operated by Hallie Hutchinson, the first woman telegraph operator in the U.S. The telegraph line connected Austin and Fort Concho.
+It was eventually replaced by a telephone line that was thought to be the longest in the United States.

 A federal military facility, Camp Colorado, was established in 1856 near the community of Ebony.
 Numerous wagon and stage coach trails crisscrossed the area during this time.
-"Fort Phantom Hill Trail," a military route that connected Fort Phantom Hill and Austin, passed through the territory.

 During the Civil War and following Reconstruction, an unprecedented number of people moved west looking for a better life, attracted by plentiful and inexpensive land.
 Some of them settled in the area before Mills County formed and helped establish the early communities.
 Records demonstrate that 1876 marked the largest influx of immigrants into the area.

 Most of the early settlers lived according to Christian principles they brought with them that were reinforced by religious leaders in their new communities.
 That said, gun altercations to settle differences were common, and legal repercussions were usually immaterial.